JuliaSmoothOptimizers/PartiallySeparableSolvers.jl/docs/src/tutorial.md

 Some of these partitioned quasi-Newton methods are detailed in the reference below, and some are new (see PartitionedStructures.jl).

 #### Reference
-* A. Griewank and P. Toint, [*Partitioned variable metric updates for large structured optimization problems*](https://link.springer.com/article/10.1007/BF01399316), Numerische Mathematik volume, 39, pp. 119--137, 1982.
+* A. Griewank and Ph.
+L. Toint, [*Partitioned variable metric updates for large structured optimization problems*](https://link.springer.com/article/10.1007/BF01399316), Numerische Mathematik volume, 39, pp. 119--137, 1982.

 ## Running a partitioned quasi-Newton solver